 Browse this listing of links to Oregon Administrative Rules (OARs) and Statute (ORS) and resources related to the legal authority of the EMS & Trauma Program.
-Resources listed here include recent changes to continuing education requirements and exhibits referenced in OAR 333-200 and OAR 333-205.
+Resources listed here include continuing education requirements and exhibits referenced in OAR 333-200 and OAR 333-205.

 On this page:

 There are no proposed rules under consideration at this time.

 The Oregon Health Authority, Public Health Division has permanently adopted, amended and repealed Oregon Administrative Rules in chapter 333, division 255 relating to the licensing requirements for ambulance vehicles.
 The revised rules:

 - Add new definitions and modify existing definitions;

 - Make general updates consistent with current practice and Oregon Revised Statutes;